 You don’t need a bumper pack of expensive, assorted beers and you don’t need a self-proclaimed ‘beer sommelier’.
 All you need is a few choice beers, some mates and the software to bring it all together.

-With that in mind, and with a virtual Christmas around the corner, check out our 5-step guide to hosting the perfect and free virtual beer tasting night!
+With that in mind, check out our 5-step guide to hosting the perfect and free virtual beer tasting night!

 Your Guide to Hosting a Virtual Beer Tasting at Home